egraphs-good/egglog/rfc/0001-generics.md

 ```

-This is how you could make a const list:
+This is how you could make a cons list:

 ```lisp
 (datatype Tuple [T]